ardhiyanyanu/demandlane-library/DESIGN.md

 ### Book Management
 - Librarian logs in and get JWT token.
-- Librarian adds new books to the inventory with details such as title, author, ISBN, and quantity.
+- Librarian adds new bookEntities to the inventory with details such as title, author, ISBN, and quantity.
-- Librarian updates book information or removes books from the inventory.
+- Librarian updates bookEntity information or removes bookEntities from the inventory.
-- Librarian views the list of all books in the inventory.
+- Librarian views the list of all bookEntities in the inventory.

 ### Member Management
 - Front Desk Staff logs in and get JWT token.